YYHEggEgg/csharp-logger/README.md

 - In a very small number of running environments, when there is Chinese text in the input area of `ConsoleWrapper`, the `Console.GetCursorPosition` method or the `Console.CursorLeft` call becomes blocked (unless new characters are pressed multiple times, such as the right arrow key), resulting in lag or unresponsiveness.
 Attempts to resolve this issue have been unsuccessful.
 - If a pair of Unicode surrogate characters (e.g. emojis) appeared in the input area of the ConsoleWrapper, they would display incorrectly when wrapped to the end of a line or a specific position.
 The actual text and cursor operations were not affected.
+- `ConsoleWrapper` in all versions of this logger can't cope with `dotnet watch run` well unless you specify `--non-interactive` option for `dotnet watch`, because they both use `Console.ReadKey`.

 ### v4.0.2